stack-ft/StackUIKit/README.md

 ## Author

-118879304, ailemenizzy@gmail.com
+Stack Developers  developers@stack-ft.com

 ## License

-StackUIKit is available under the MIT license.
+StackUIKit is available under the Apache license.
 See the LICENSE file for more info.